Build a RAG System in 50 Lines with Redis + Beanis (No Vector DB Needed)

 Performance Comparison

-Beanis + Redis 15ms Docker run $0 50
+Beanis + Redis: 15ms queries, ~50 lines of code, Docker run for setup, $0 incremental cost.

 The “Already Using Redis” Advantage